NikiBober/Nikola-Soroka-LSW-Programming-Interview/README.md

 Add wallet.
 Money amount are updated after each operation.
 "Close Shop" button added.
 Minimum functional shop is ready!

 Add player movement by keys.
 For correct detecting is player in range of seller i set another layer to player and edit collision matrix to not detect collision on the same layer.

+Main view is ready.
+Adjust sprites sorting order and colliders, add some decorations.